-Although toxic shock syndrome is rare, it is potentially fatal and patients displaying possible symptoms should be managed in a thorough and timely manner.
+Although toxic shock syndrome is rare, it is a potentially fatal condition.
+Therefore, patients displaying possible symptoms should be managed in a thorough and timely manner.

-Patients are usually admitted to hospital and many need intensive care for the necessary interventions, including intravenous antibiotics, ventilation and symptomatic support.
+Patients with toxic shock syndrome are usually admitted to hospital.
+While in the hospitals, patients may need intensive care for the necessary interventions including intravenous antibiotics, ventilation and symptomatic support.

 The initial step in the management of a patient with toxic shock syndrome is to remove any material that may be responsible for the growth of the infection.

-Women who are menstruating and using a tampon are commonly associated with this illness and any tampon should be removed immediately.
+Women who are menstruating and using a tampon are commonly associated with this illness; therefore, any tampon should be removed immediately.
 Other materials, such as vaginal sponges or nasal packing should also be removed if present.

 Following the removal of foreign materials from the body, the infection site should be drained to reduce the colonization of the bacteria.
 If the majority of the Staphylococcus aureus bacteria is drained out of the body, the toxins it produces will not affect the body and cause symptoms of shock.

 Recent surgery sites may be responsible for causing toxic shock syndrome and should be drained.
-In most cases, wound drainage and cleaning is sufficient but in severe cases surgical removal of body tissue may be necessary.
+In most cases, wound drainage and cleaning is sufficient.
+However, in severe cases, surgical removal of body tissue may be necessary.

 As bacteria are the primary cause of toxic shock syndrome, antibiotics are indicated to help control the infection.
 Given the severity of the condition, such that it can be fatal in a matter of hours, antibiotics are routinely administered intravenously to provide faster and more comprehensive results.

 Some patients may also require administration of immunoglobulin in addition to the antibiotics.
 This contains concentrated antibodies from donated human blood that helps to fight the toxins produced by the bacteria that are causing the symptoms.